Blog

 • Your third option is to bring an action for damages before courts at the place of destination of your flight.

+The statute of limitations under the Montreal Convention is 2 years.
 This gives you as an air passenger two years from the date of your arrival to collect the necessary documents and file your claim.

 Note that in case of an accident, the 2-year period is calculated from the time of scheduled arrival of the aircraft.